john-cd/rust_howto/bk/src/language/macros.md

 {{#include ../../crates/language/examples/macros/proc_macro_derive.rs:example}}
 ```

-Note that `derive` macros can add additional attributes ("derive macro helper attributes") into the scope of the item they are on [(Rust reference)](https://doc.rust-lang.org/reference/procedural-macros.html#r-macro.proc.derive.attributes)↗.
+Note that `derive` macros can add additional attributes ("derive macro helper attributes") into the scope of the item they are on [(Rust reference)][book~rust-reference~procedural-macros-macro.proc.derive.attributes]↗.
 This is useful for adding metadata or additional functionality to the item being derived:

 ```rust,editable
 # [derive(MyCustomDeriveMacro)]